CARLA-Loc: Synthetic SLAM Dataset with Full-stack Sensor Setup in Challenging Weather and Dynamic Environments: Related Work

 \subsection{Existing Datasets for SLAM Evaluation}

-Details of the popular datasets for localization benchmark in the past decade have been listed in table~\ref{tab:review}.
-One challenge is the acquisition of ground truth poses in outdoor environments.
-Works like Malaga Urban~\cite{doi:10.1177/0278364913507326} and Zurich Urban~\cite{doi:10.1177/0278364917702237} simply use GPS or visual capture to create ground truth which provide uncertain accuracy.
-Since the motion capture system cannot be deployed in large-scale fields, sensor fusion is the most reliable method for generating the ground truth~\cite{geiger2013vision,doi:10.1177/0278364915614638,9196526}.
+The details of prominent datasets for localization benchmarks over the past decade are summarized in Table~\ref{tab:review}.
+A significant challenge in creating real-time datasets, especially in outdoor settings, is obtaining accurate ground truth poses.
+Projects such as Malaga Urban~\cite{doi:10.1177/0278364913507326} and Zurich Urban~\cite{doi:10.1177/0278364917702237} have relied on GPS or visual methods to generate ground truth data, but these approaches offer limited accuracy.
+Given the impracticality of deploying motion capture systems across large areas, sensor fusion has emerged as the most dependable technique for establishing ground truth~\cite{geiger2013vision,doi:10.1177/0278364915614638,9196526}.

-With the development of VIO algorithm and the need of more robust localization technology, more challenging datasets are proposed in recent years.
-On the one hand, light-weight carrier (e.g., UAV) with more abrupt change in motion is setup in EuRoC MAV~\cite{doi:10.1177/0278364915620033} and VIODE~\cite{9351597}.
-On the other hand, environmental factors pose another type of challenge that produces imperfect noisy data as input.
-UrbanLoco~\cite{9196526} dataset is recorded in highly dynamic and large scale urban scenario whose trajectory is over 40 kilometers.
+With the development of multi sensor SLAM algorithms and the need of more robust localization performance, more challenging datasets are proposed in recent years.
+For instance, datasets like EuRoC MAV~\cite{doi:10.1177/0278364915620033} and VIODE~\cite{9351597} are designed with light-weight carriers, such as UAVs, that exhibit rapid motion changes.
+Additionally, environmental factors contribute to the challenge by generating imperfect and noisy data.
+The UrbanLoco~\cite{9196526} dataset, recorded in dynamic, large-scale urban environments with trajectories exceeding 40 kilometers, exemplifies this.

-While real-world datasets have become relatively comprehensive, they still possess certain limitations.
-Firstly, ensuring the accuracy of the ground truth requires sophisticated methodologies.
-Secondly, we cannot quantitatively compare the effects of dynamic objects and environmental factors on localization.
-With the evolution of computer simulation engine technologies, multiple datasets based on simulation environments have been introduced in recent years.
-VIODE~\cite{9351597} is based on AirSim~\cite{10.1007/978-3-319-67361-5_40} that covers the same ego trajectories in different dynamic levels.
-IBISCape~\cite{soliman2022ibiscape} is the synthetic dataset similar to our work the most that are collected in CARLA~\cite{pmlr-v78-dosovitskiy17a} simulator.
-Our work has made multiple improvements built upon previous efforts, ranging from the control of ego motion to a more realistic sensor configuration.
-Moreover, we conduct experiment that removes points of dynamic objects in LiDAR SLAM through ground truth semantic segmentation to quantitatively valid the efficacy of this policy.
+While real-world datasets offer extensive coverage, they are not without their limitations.
+First, accurately capturing ground truth poses requires complex methods.
+Second, the impact of dynamic objects and environmental factors on localization accuracy cannot be quantitatively assessed.
+However, advancements in computer simulation engine technology have facilitated the creation of simulation-based datasets.
+For example, VIODE~\cite{9351597} utilizes AirSim~\cite{10.1007/978-3-319-67361-5_40} to replicate the same ego trajectories under varying dynamics.
+Similarly, IBISCape~\cite{soliman2022ibiscape}, akin to our work, uses the CARLA~\cite{pmlr-v78-dosovitskiy17a} simulator to generate synthetic data.
+Our research builds upon these prior efforts by improving ego motion control, offering more realistic sensor configurations, and providing a pipeline for users to create customized sequences.